maeddes/hse-25-summer/README.md

    - handling of all application containers through same mechanisms: docker build, docker run

 3. **Docker**
-   - Docker ecosystem consists of the Docker Daemon, Docker CLI and Docker Hub+
+   - Docker ecosystem consists of the Docker Daemon, Docker CLI and Docker Hub
    - Creation of Dockerfiles
    - Building Images - Understanding the layer concept in container images
    - Running Containers